arqex/rnw-animated-module-playground/README.md

 # React Native Web - Native Animated Module

 This is a boilerplate project to work on creating a native module for animated in the browsers.
-There aren't really native modules for react-native-web, but it would be great if we could implement the NativeAnimatedModule interface in the browser, so we can make the animations run in the GPU just by adding `useNativeDriver: true` in our animations.
+There aren't really native modules for react-native-web, but it would be great if we could implement the NativeAnimatedModule interface in the browser, so we can make the animations run in the GPU just by adding `useNativeDriver: true`.

 More about this idea and the development: https://www.reddit.com/r/reactnative/comments/b12skv/idea_native_animated_driver_for_react_native_web